 - 5.1 All patients undergoing elective procedures should be provided, prior to admission with information on their intended treatment pathway (day surgery or enhanced recovery) that is easy to understand.90 This should include information on the operation, anaesthesia, recovery and postoperative pain relief.
 Provision of this information should be documented in the patient's notes.91 The written and verbal information given to patients before their admission to hospital should explain the purpose and nature of their recovery and the recovery department.
-The Fitter Better Sooner resources published by the Royal College of Anaesthetists and the You and your anaesthetic leaflet, published by the Royal College of Anaesthetists and the Association of Anaesthetists are examples.^{91,92} - 5.2 The information provided for patients should include information on what will happen to them in the anaesthetic room in the operating theatre and after discharge.93 - 5.3 Information should be provided in a range of formats, including written leaflets or electronic material.94 Details of websites that provide reliable, impartial and evidence based information should be made available to patients when appropriate.
+The Fitter Better Sooner resources published by the Royal College of Anaesthetists and the You and your anaesthetic leaflet, published by the Royal College of Anaesthetists and the Association of Anaesthetists are examples.^{91,92} - 5.2 The information provided for patients should include information on what will happen to them in the anaesthetic room in the operating theatre and after discharge.93 - 5.3 Risks associated with anaesthesia should be discussed and risk infographics such as the Royal College of Anaesthetist's 'Common events and risks in anaesthesia' should be available.94 - 5.4 Information should be provided in a range of formats, including written leaflets or electronic material.95 Details of websites that provide reliable, impartial and evidence based information should be made available to patients when appropriate.
 Where possible this should include large print, Braille and audio formats.
-Information should conform to the 'accessible information' standard set by the Department of Health for those with disabilities.95 - 5.4 Consultation skills for shared decision making should be used to prepare patients for anaesthesia, surgery and analgesia.
-Patients should also be informed of the increasing number of decision aids available from NHS Direct to help them with their choices.^{63,96,97} The use of shared decision making tools such as 'Benefits, Risks, Alternatives, Nothing' and 'Ask 3 questions' should be considered.^{98,99} - 5.5 Information should be provided sufficiently far in advance to allow the patient to consider and reflect on this information prior to anaesthesia and surgery. - 5.6 Patients from non-English speaking groups may require interpreters.
-Wherever possible, this need should be identified in advance.100 Hospitals should have arrangements in place to provide language support, including interpretation and translation services (including sign language and Braille).^{95,101,102,103,104} Patients with learning and other difficulties may require special assistance and consideration. - 5.7 The Mental Capacity Act, Adults with Incapacity (Scotland) Act or the Mental Capacity Act (Northern Ireland) must be complied with.^{105,106,107} Staff should have regular training in the application of the Mental Capacity Act and have defined access to patient advocates.
+Information should conform to the 'accessible information' standard set by the Department of Health for those with disabilities.96 - 5.5 Consultation skills for shared decision making should be used to prepare patients for anaesthesia, surgery and analgesia.
+Patients should also be informed of the increasing number of decision aids available from NHS Direct to help them with their choices.^{63,97,98} The use of shared decision making tools such as 'Benefits, Risks, Alternatives, Nothing' and 'Ask 3 questions' should be considered.^{99,100} - 5.6 Information should be provided sufficiently far in advance to allow the patient to consider and reflect on this information prior to anaesthesia and surgery. - 5.7 Patients from non-English speaking groups may require interpreters.
+Wherever possible, this need should be identified in advance.101 Hospitals should have arrangements in place to provide language support, including interpretation and translation services (including sign language and Braille).^{96,102,103,104,105} Patients with learning and other difficulties may require special assistance and consideration. - 5.8 The Mental Capacity Act, Adults with Incapacity (Scotland) Act or the Mental Capacity Act (Northern Ireland) must be complied with.^{106,107,108} Staff should have regular training in the application of the Mental Capacity Act and have defined access to patient advocates.
 This is a rapidly changing area, and clinicians should have access to expert advice if required.
-All NHS trusts are now nationally mandated to have a named safe guarding lead for adults and this individual should be used as appropriate.108 - 5.8 Some patients, both adults and children, may need parents or other members of their family to be with them.
-This need is best determined at the preassessment clinic visit, so that sensitivities can be taken into account in the operative process.38 required in accordance with paragraphs 50-55.64 Equally, completion of a consent form is not a substitute for a meaningful dialogue tailored to the individual patient's needs.
+All NHS trusts are now nationally mandated to have a named safe guarding lead for adults and this individual should be used as appropriate.109

+5.9 Some patients, both adults and children, may need parents or other members of their family to be with them.
+This need is best determined at the preassessment clinic visit, so that sensitivities can be taken into account in the operative process.38